MY PHILOSOPHY

 ABOUT ME

-I am an independent consultant, researcher, and community member from Denver, Colorado.
-I provide culturally-responsive consultations aimed at strengthening Indigenous and Native-led land and wildlife stewardship in what is now known as the “American West.”
-My work currently focuses in the Western United States, however I have collaborated with numerous Indigenous communities and associations in the climate justice movement across the Southwest, Mexico, and Central & South America.
+I am an independent consultant, professional facilitator, researcher, and community member from Denver, Colorado.
+I provide culturally-responsive consultations aimed at strengthening Tribal and Indigenous-led land and wildlife stewardship across the United States.
+My work currently focuses in the Western United States, however I have collaborated with numerous Indigenous communities and collectives in the environmental sector across the Southwest, Mexico, and Central & South America.

 My doctoral research at Colorado State University in the Human Dimensions of Natural Resources Department focuses on Indigenous-led land stewardship efforts on public lands in the American West, including land returns, co-management, wildlife reintroductions, and more.
 Before starting my PhD in 2020, I earned my M.S. in Natural Resources & the Environment at Cornell University in 2016, and my B.S. in Zoology at Colorado State University in 2012.
-To learn more about my work, please check out my curriculum vitae / CV.
+To learn more about my research, please check out my curriculum vitae / CV and Google Scholar site.

 What do I do?